Context-Parametric Inversion: Why Instruction Finetuning Can Worsen Context Reliance

 \subsection{Knowledge Conflict Datasets}

 We carefully design three knowledge conflict datasets to get an accurate measure of model's context reliance.
 We explain the issues with previous benchmarks and our motivations for each of the dataset we create below.
-All datasets are available at { \url{https://github.com/locuslab/context-parametric-inversion}}.
+All datasets are available at { \url{https://github.com/locuslab/context-parametric-inversion} and on huggingface at \url{locuslab/context_parametric_conflict}}.
 We refer the reader to Appendix~\ref{app:datasets} for some examples.

 \begin{enumerate}[leftmargin=10pt] \item\textbf{Entity-Based Knowledge Conflict:} Traditional entity-substitution based knowledge-conflict datasets, like NQ-Swap~\citep{longpre2022entitybasedknowledgeconflictsquestion}, have noisy contexts and suffer from imperfect entity substitutions, as highlighted recently in ~\citet{xie2024adaptivechameleonstubbornsloth}.
 This happens because the entity substitution models~\citep{spacy2} are not able to recognize and replace all the occurrences of factual answers in the input.
 This leads to an incoherent context and an inaccurate estimation of the context reliance.
 To tackle this, we create a \textit{Counterfactual Biographies} (\cfbio) dataset, comprising biographies of 500 real-world individuals from various domain like art, politics, literature, and science.
 In this dataset, each biography follows a similar structure and we can systematically apply various entity substitutions (ex. substituting names, contribution, etc.) using algorithmic codes, rather than using inaccurate deep learning based entity substitutions used in previous works~\citep{longpre2022entitybasedknowledgeconflictsquestion}.